DarkElius/Elius-Virtual-Operator/README.md

  * **SHELL**, used to execute scripts inside a directory set in the evo-shell property file

+ * **JOB_SCRIPT**, used to parse script / daemon log in general, search for a message and execute actions

 Requests can be submitted and monitored using http interface.

 The software is scalable and can be installed on multiple nodes to better manage high workloads.